 Newton seems to have been at wits' end talking about the power hidden in many reflections.
 Since every reflection has its reflection, the "Principia" sounds like Newtonian metaphors in deep complications

 and mirrors, math fummdiddles for a sort of pre-Socratic and occult monism: the glyph monad of John Dee from 123 years before, the Monas Hieroglyphica,

 hidden in an apple set to Newton's calculus, where it would be believed by a subtle form of dualism and combinations by the inverse squared that "all is one".
 But all is not one, not like that, since so many things are different, truly different, and

-Newton's book was bad metaphysics and alchemy besides, where it still fails to turn base metals into gold.
-The third law of motion in the "Principia" was only in Newton's mind not the real world where
+Newton's book was a turn in bad metaphysics and alchemy besides, where it still fails to change base metals into gold.
+The third law of motion in the "Principia" was only in Newton's mind not the real

-it only is a possibility that sometimes to an action there may be opposed an equal reaction, and that the mutual actions of two bodies upon each
+world, where it remains only a possibility that sometimes to an action there may be opposed an equal reaction, and that the mutual actions of two

-other may be equal, and directed to contrary parts, et cetera.
+bodies upon each other may be equal, as directed to contrary parts, et cetera.

 which means "thisness", as in "this that is unique".